bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

    d{\bf v_t} = -\theta v_t dt + \sigma dW \tag{4.14}

-where :math:`\theta, \sigma` are constants, and assume:math:`\eta(t) =
+where :math:`\theta, \sigma` are constants, and assume :math:`\eta(t) =
 \frac{dW}{dt}`.
 As an aside, technically, the Wiener process is nowhere differentiable, so :math:`\frac{dW}{dt}` does not have a precise meaning, which is why we rarely write it in this form and instead use the differential form of Equation 4.14.

-Equation 4.14 is more complicated because we have our target process :math:`v_t` is mixed in with differentials and non-differentials i.e., a stochastic differential equation.
+Equation 4.14 complicated by the fact that we have our target process :math:`v_t` mixed in with differentials and non-differentials i.e., a stochastic differential equation.
 Since this is a relatively simple SDE, we can use similar techniques to solving their non-stochastic counterparts along with Itô's lemma to compute the differential.